whitman-books-online/whitman-books-online/docs/source/usr-docs/privacy-policy.rst

 Should this privacy policy change, all users will be notified of its change through email or our website.

-**If you feel that we are not abiding by this privacy policy, please contact us immediately via phone or email: (619) 495-2111, bantaib@whitman.edu**
+**If you feel that we are not abiding by this privacy policy, please contact us immediately via phone or email: (619) 495-2111, bantaib@whitman.edu .**